atsuydam/ucd-csci2312-pa4/README.md

 In particular, notice that `std::set::insert()` does not invalidate any iterators, and `std::set::erase()` only invalidates the iterator to the current element, returning an iterator to the next element.
 More on `std::set` in the [C++ Reference](http://en.cppreference.com/w/cpp/container/set).

 * * *

 #### VII.
 TODO

 _This section concerns future revisions of this assignment._

 1. (Section [6.3](https://github.com/ivogeorg/ucd-csci2312-pa4/blob/master/README.md#63-piece-viability-energy-capacity-aging-finishing)) `Piece::finish()` is called by any `Resource` which gets consumed or `Agent` which loses a challenge with another `Agent`.
 Specifically, it is called in the implementation of the double-dispatch `virtual` interaction operator `operator*()`.
 See next section for details on the operator. **TODO: This is a game rule, and therefore should be _pulled up_ to the abstract classes.
 The leaf classes should not be relied upon to implement the game rules faithfully.
-This will open the possibility for an open implementation of leaf classes by students and team tournaments.**
+This will open the possibility for an open implementation of leaf classes by students and team tournaments.**p